SauveJeanLuc/coffee-tasks/README.md

 With an Integration of GPT-3 APIs, Suggestion to your next task comes right away.

+One day, somewhere, all the people in a coffee shop, with a list of tasks to do, will be addicted to this.
+And you'll be part of the Impact 🙂.

 Originally designed to help Beginner Front-End Devs build a solid and real-world working app through the course of - [Hacktoberfest](https://hacktoberfest.com/).

 **All PRs To Be Merged From 1st October**